Robert Provan: Zamora-Quezada v. HealthTexas Medical Group

 In 1996, Provan, while having lunch with attorneys from the Texas Medical Association, learned that doctors were being dropped from their HMO contracts because of their treating chronically ill patients, which the HMOs said was too expensive.
 Provan then proposed a never before used tactic against these HMOs, suggesting to these attorneys that they sue these HMOs under the Americans with Disabilities Act of 1990 and positing: "Can you think of a more important relationship that a person with a disability has, than the one he has with his physician?"
-With the backing of the Texas Medical Association, and a powerful group of private attorneys, Provan, in 1998, filed his first-of-a-kind lawsuit against five HMO’s under the ADA (Zamora-Quezada v.
+With the backing of the Texas Medical Association, and a powerful group of private attorneys, Provan, in 1998, filed his first-of-a-kind lawsuit against five HMO's under the ADA (Zamora-Quezada v.
 HealthTexas Medical Group, 34 F. Supp.
 2d 433 (W.D.
 Tex.
 1998)) on behalf of 10 HMO members who claimed the HMOs made it hard for them to see doctors.
 In 1999, these HMOs sought to dismiss Provan's lawsuit, but a federal court ruled against them, and the case was settled out of court.
-Many decisions relating to Provan’s unique lawsuit against these HMOs have been cited in other court cases since.
+Many decisions relating to Provan's unique lawsuit against these HMOs have been cited in other court cases since.

 Death

 Robert Provan died on July 6, 2006.
-He suffered complications from post-polio.
+He developed post-polio complications.
 He was buried in Lindale, Texas by his only child, Michelle Provan.